deepakmahakale/ror.tips/_posts/2023-09-04-how-to-generate-random-number-in-ruby.md

 ---
 layout: single
 title: How to get random number in ruby?
+description: &description >
-description: &description How to generate random numbers in ruby between a specified range.
+  This article explains how to generate random numbers in ruby between a specified range.
 excerpt: *description
 date: 2023-09-04
 categories: